wdlctc/mini-s/README.md

 this will execute the original benchmark script using mini-s enable.

+## Example of mini-s Work with Performance/SFT Training
+For an example of mini-s model work with performance and SFT (Soft Finetuning) training, refer to the repository https://github.com/wdlctc/peft_minis.

 ## How It Works

 MST partitions input sequences and iteratively processes mini-sequences to reduce intermediate memory usage.
 When integrated with activation recomputation, this allows for significant memory savings in both forward and backward passes.